What is a hazardous area?

 Ingress of moisture or other material could affect electrical equipment and cause it to break down electrically and possibly cause arcs and sparks which could be possible sources of ignition.
 Also, personnel protection is required against contact with internal live or rotating parts inside the enclosure, and to the apparatus against ingress of solid objects, dust, etc.

-The IP rating (or International Protection Rating, sometimes also called Ingress Protection Rating) provide users with more detailed information than vague terms such as waterproof.
+The IP rating (or International Protection Rating, sometimes also called Ingress Protection Rating) provides users with more detailed information than vague terms such as waterproof.
 The IP rating consists of the letters IP followed by two digits.

 The first digit indicates the level of protection the fixture provides its internal parts (electrical and moving parts) from the ingress (interaction or contact) of solid foreign objects (like dust).
 The second digit indicates the protection of the equipment inside the fixture against harmful ingress (contact) with water.